 The financial statements are prepared on the assumption that the Company will continue to operate in the foreseeable future.
+Covid-19 has negatively impacted the company's cash flows.

 To support the Company and the implementation of the new business plan, the Directors of the Company have received a letter of support from Westland Holdings Limited.
 The letter confirms that Westland Holdings Limited will continue to support the Company in their capacity as owners.